cambridge-ceu/csd3/docs/applications/bcftools.md

 Web: [http://www.htslib.org/download/](http://www.htslib.org/download/)

-ON CSD3, `module list bcftools` gives a list of versions but none can query data from the web.
+On CSD3, `module list bcftools` gives a list of versions but none can query data from the web.

 However, the installation is straightforward.